Imalent MS18 review (100,000 lumens flashlight)

 Build Quality and Anodizing

-Imalent has always been pretty good with its build quality, and the Imalent MS18 is no exception.
+Imalent has usually been pretty good with its build quality, and the Imalent MS18 is no exception.
 It is a very decently built flashlight with good anodization.
 I couldn’t find any weird spots or missing anodization.
 They also upgraded the carry strap attachments.
 The older MS12 has the clips attached to the bezel and tailcap, which can damage the anno.
 Imalent found a workaround for the MS18 and added a special attachment ring to the head, and to the tailcap.
 They used a metal charge cover as the new attachment point.
 Not the best idea, but better than damaging the coating in my opinion.

-If the cover gets lost, you won’t be able to attach the strap anymore.
+If the cover gets lost, you won’t be able to attach the strap any more.
 And since it’s rather small, losing the cover is very possible.

 Have a look at the following pictures to see the machining on the body tube, which looks very good.
 Although this is not my favorite style of machining, it is certainly done well, as it should for this pricey beast.